stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use Virtual Environments for Development

 The [virtual environments](https://docs.python.org/3/tutorial/venv.html) feature enables you to define one or more separate sets of packages for each Python project, and switch between them.
-This ensures that a set of packages that you use for working with a project do not conflict with any other Python packages on the system.
+This ensures that a set of packages that you use for a specific purpose do not conflict with any other Python packages on the system.
 Always use Python virtual environments for your projects.

 Several tools automate virtual environments.
 The [mise](https://mise.jdx.dev) version manager includes [support for virtual environments](https://mise.jdx.dev/lang/python.html#automatic-virtualenv-activation).
 The [pyenv](https://github.com/pyenv/pyenv) version manager supports virtual environments with the [virtualenv plugin](https://github.com/pyenv/pyenv-virtualenv).
 If you use a tool like [PDM](https://pdm-project.org) or [Hatch](https://hatch.pypa.io) to develop your projects, these also manage Python virtual environments for you.